denza/profitbricks-sdk-java/README.md

 createServer(String dataCenterId, Server server)
 ```

-This example creates a server and assigns it an OS, cores, and memory.
+This example creates a server and assigns it a specific CPU type, cores, and memory.
 We urge you to refer to the [Cloud API documentation](https://devops.profitbricks.com/api/cloud/) to see the complete list of attributes available.

     Server server = new Server();
     server.getProperties().setName("SDK Test Server");